exoscale-labs/JDK11_security_article/README.md

 ## JDK 9, 10 and 11 from a security perspective

 One of the first things that one can think of in terms of security when we deal with distributed systems is the necessity to establish secure communication channel between the distinct components of that system.
-The de-facto standard that has been well established over the years for the purpose is the transport layer security series of protocols (TLS for short) providing a number of improvements over its predecessor: SSL.
+The de-facto standard that has been well established over the years for the purpose is the transport layer security series of protocols (TLS for short) providing a number of improvements over its predecessor SSL such as:

-// Please describe succinctly which improvements with a few lines for each, listing the flaw of SSL and how TLS fixes it
+ - SSL protocols have exposed vulnerabilities such as the notorious POODLE attack over SSL 3.0 which is also made possible in modern browsers due to automatic downgrade to SSL 3.0 (if not disabled) used for the purpose of interoperability.
+Other vulnerabilities such as BEAST even cross the boundary by exploiting not only SSL (3.0) but also TLS 1.0 (but not later versions).

+ - TLS certificates are cryptographically stronger and hence more difficult to exploit than the SSL certificates;

+Without diving into more details it is worth saying that the changes made in regard to TLS break interoperability with the earlier SSL series of the protocol.
 Major enhancements have been introduced in the JSSE API in regard to the TLS support in the JDK.
 Let’s see how they fill in some of the gaps in the protocol’s capabilities:

  * The TLS protocol is working over TCP meaning that it provides out of the box reliability of transfer (with retransmission of failed packets), error detection, flow and congestion control.
-What about UDP protocols such as SIP (used by messaging applications) or DNS (used for name resolution)?
+What about UDP protocols such as SIP (used by messaging applications) or DNS (used for name resolution) ?
 DTLS comes to the rescue: the introduction of a datagram transport layer security protocol in the JDK enables applications to establish secure communication over an unreliable protocol such as UDP;

  * TLS is typically bound to a concrete application protocol: for HTTP we have HTTPS, for the FTP we have SFTP and son on.
 These require distinct ports for each distinct protocol running over TLS.
 What about different versions of the same protocol?
 Same problem.
 ALPN comes to the rescue – the application layer protocol negotiation extension of TLS enables applications to negotiate the application protocol for use by communicating parties during the TLS handshake that establishes the secure channel.
 Consider for example HTTP 1.1 and HTTP 2.0: a TLS client and server may negotiate which version of the HTTP protocol to use during the TLS handshake process;

  * When it comes to secure communication we cannot ignore thinking about performance implications as well.
 Although latest hardware enhancements minimize the impact on applying TLS over an existing protocol there are still some areas such as certificate revocation checking that imply increased network latency and hence are a performance hit.
 OCSP stapling is an improvement of the TLS protocol that allows for certificate revocation checking requests from the TLS client to the certificate authority that use the OCSP protocol to be performed by the TLS server thus minimizing the number of requests to the certificate authority.

 All of the above are introduced in JDK 9 while in JDK 10 a default set of root certificate authorities have been provided to the trust store of the JDK for use by Java applications.
 Moving further indisputably the security highlight of JDK 11 is the implementation of major parts of the TLS 1.3 protocol in JSSE.
-Major benefits of TLS 1.3 are improved security and performance including the following enhancements introduced by the protocol (as highlighted by JEP 332 upon which the implementation is based):
+Major benefits of TLS 1.3 are improved security and performance including the following enhancements introduced by the protocol (as highlighted by [JEP322](https://openjdk.java.net/jeps/332) upon which the implementation is based):

-// Please add a link to the JEP

  * Enhanced protocol version negotiation using an extension field indicating the list of supported versions;